gethinode/docs/content/en/docs/latest/content/links-and-cross-references.md

 ## Internal links

 Hugo provides the shortcode `ref` to link to another page within the site.
 The shortcode returns an absolute path.
 You can provide the document path as input.
 If you omit the leading `/`, the page is first resolved relative to the current page, then to the remainder of the site.
-Review [Hugo's documentation]({{< param "links.hugo_links" >}}) for more examples and advanced options.
+Review {{< link hugo_links >}}Hugo's documentation{{< /link >}} for more examples and advanced options.

 {{< example lang="hugo" >}}
 [Tables]({{</*ref "tables" */>}})